spier/plastic-api/README.md

 ## Stack

 This projects is a working example of a combination of
-- [grape](https://github.com/ruby-grape/grape) - DSL for API generation
+- [grape](https://github.com/ruby-grape/grape) (0.14.0) - DSL for API generation
-- [grape-swagger](https://github.com/ruby-grape/grape-swagger) - generating Swagger Spec for a grape API
+- [grape-swagger](https://github.com/ruby-grape/grape-swagger) (0.10.2) - generating Swagger Spec for a grape API (generateds Swagger Spec v1.2)
-- [swagger-ui](https://github.com/swagger-api/swagger-ui) - turns swagger.json specs into the nice interactive API console that you see in the browser
+- [swagger-ui](https://github.com/swagger-api/swagger-ui) (2.1.4) - turns swagger.json specs into the nice interactive API console that you see in the browser

 ## TODO